See also

 - Sterile syringe and blood tubes (for blood)

-- Syringe, with normal saline
+- 10 mL normal saline

-- Saline primed connector
+- Saline primed connector or extension set

-- Sterile IV dressing (eg. Tegaderm™)
+- Sterile IV dressing eg Tegaderm™

-- Taping, splint & crepe bandage
+- Taping, splint and crepe bandage or Tubigrip®

-Additional equipment if performing
+Additional equipment if performing ultrasound guided intravenous cannulation

 - Ultrasound machine with high frequency linear transducer